terencetcf/shopify-sync-app/docs/user-guide.md

 - **Last Updated**: Displays the last update timestamp.
 - **Last Compared**: Shows when the collection was last compared.

+> [!IMPORTANT]
+> It is very important to make sure all the products are synced to the target environment before sync any collection.
+If a particular product does not exists in the target environment, it will cause the collection sync fail as the app will fail to locate the product.

 ## Managing Products

 ### Overview